Nagios World Conference 2025 Sessions

 Director of Cloud and Managed Services, IT Convergence

-Presentation will cover an alternative method to Gearman for performing distributed checks using nested checks by calling NCPA from within NCPA.
-Bonus Topic: using Ruby and Watir gem to scrape screen and monitor websites.
+The presentation will cover an alternative method to gearman for performing distributed checks using nested checks by calling NCPA from within NCPA.
+Bonus topic: Using Ruby and Watir gem to scrap screen and monitor websites.
 Examples shown of monitoring Oracle Weblogic Adminserver.

 Nagios Community Member